Kahsolt/Narcissus/source/_posts/2019-12-20 program-formal-semantics.md

 emp         ; empty heap
-e |-> e'    ; singleton heap containing one cell at address e with content e' p1 * p2     ; separation conjuction, the heap can be split into two disjoint heap p1 and p2 p1 -* p2    ; separation implication, p1 is a subset of p2
-e |-> -     ; ∃x. e |-> x, means that heap has exactly one element but we ignore its value e \-> e'    ; e |-> e' * true, means that heap at least has one element e' e |-> e1, e2, ..., en  ; means heap continously stores values (e1, e2, ..., en), head address is e
+e |-> e'    ; singleton heap containing one cell at address e with content e' p1 * p2     ; separation conjuction, the heap can be split into two disjoint heap p1 and p2 p1 -* p2    ; separation implication, if we merge a disjoint heap that holds p1, then p2 will hold (p1 is a superset of p2) e |-> -     ; ∃x. e |-> x, means that heap has exactly one element but we ignore its value e \-> e'    ; e |-> e' * true, means that heap at least has one element e' e |-> e1, e2, ..., en  ; means heap continously stores values (e1, e2, ..., en), head address is e